-United States and Canada align in the launch of homeland security
+The United States and Canada align in the launch of homeland security investigations.

 A Pakistani delegation attempt to appeal to the Leader of the Taliban, Mullah Omar, for the hand over of Bin Laden.
 Omar however refused to hand over Bin Laden despite being warned that failure to do so would result in US military attack.

 Described as ‘the charismatic spiritual leader of the Taliban,’ Mullah Omar’s refusal to hand over Bin Laden to the US pressured the US Government to follow through with the threat of war.
 At the time, Omar believed the Al Qaeda extremist ‘Bin Laden to be his honoured guest.’